Enhanced Resolution Imager and Spectrograph

-The imager on ERIS is the Near Infrared camera System (NIX), the next generation of infrared imager for the VLT.
-Astronomers will be able to use two main modes for the imager.
+The imager on ERIS is the Near Infrared Camera System (NIX), the next generation of infrared imager for the VLT.
+Astronomers are able to use two main modes for the imager.
 One mode is direct imaging of astronomical objects.
 Another mode is coronagraphy, an observing technique that works by suppressing the direct light of a star.
-This technique on ERIS-NIX will allow astronomers to observe exoplanets and disks of gas and dust around young stars.
+This technique on ERIS-NIX allows astronomers to observe exoplanets and discs of gas and dust around young stars.

-ERIS-NIX will be able to collect data in near-infrared between 3000 and 5000 nanometers, which are particularly difficult wavelengths to observe from the ground due to excess light interference from the sky.
-ERIS will be one of the few ground-based instruments with this wavelength coverage on an 8-metre class telescope and observing at these wavelengths will allow for a new and unique view of exoplanets and galaxies.
+ERIS-NIX is capable of collecting data in near-infrared between 3000 and 5000 nanometers, which are particularly difficult wavelengths to observe from the ground due to excess light interference from the sky.
+As such, ERIS is one of the few ground-based instruments with this wavelength coverage on an 8-metre class telescope and observing at these wavelengths allows for a new and unique view of exoplanets and galaxies.

 ERIS and the Adaptive Optics Facility

-ERIS will be equipped with an adaptive optics module to work together with the Adaptive Optics Facility (AOF) installed in 2017 on Yepun (eso1724).
+ERIS is also equipped with an adaptive optics module that works together with the Adaptive Optics Facility (AOF) installed in 2017 on Yepun.
 Adaptive optics make real-time corrections for atmospheric turbulence that distorts starlight to allow for much sharper image quality, and are an important part of modern ground-based astronomical observations.
-The AOF capabilities in conjunction with the module will allow ERIS to capture the sharpest data possible with the instrument and cover more of the sky than earlier VLT instruments.
+The AOF capabilities in conjunction with the module allows ERIS to capture the sharpest data possible with the instrument and cover more of the sky than earlier VLT instruments.